Why guardrails matter

 Can an agent bypass guardrails through clever prompting?

 No. Guardrails are enforced by platform code, not LLM reasoning.
-The agent can’t talk its way past a whitelist check—the platform simply won’t execute the blocked action.
+The agent can’t talk its way past an allow-list check—the platform simply won’t execute the blocked action.

 What happens when an action is blocked?